markwiggles/Matrix/README.md

 Rails.application.config.assets.precompile += %w( favicon.ico spree_header.jpg logo/spree_50.png)
 ```

 Spree also uses the <i>font-awesome</i> gem which can be helpful in your markup.
-To use this, you will need to change the <i>application.css</i> to file to .scss and add the following.
+To use this, you will need to change the `application.css` to file to `application.scss` and add the following.
 ```ruby
 @import "font-awesome";
 ```